jzacsh/jzacsh-www/input/svg-to-canvas.md

 # SVG to Canvas Library

 Playing with possibilities of re-rendering SVG via canvas API.
-See [inline comments][code] for reasoning and thoughts behind the study.
+See [inline documentation][code] for reasoning and thoughts behind the study.
 Primarily, this is out of a personal wish to control the speed with which SVG files are rendered.
 Secondarily, I want to become familiar with both Canvas and SVG, so I haven't bothered looking for any libraries that to this for me.
 I want to have all the